Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 Is turmeric kojic acid soap good for oily skin?

 Yes, turmeric kojic acid soap works well for oily skin.
-Kojic acid helps control excess sebum while turmeric has anti-inflammatory properties that may help with acne.
+Kojic acid may help control excess oil while turmeric has soothing properties that may help with acne.

 Use twice daily and follow with a lightweight, oil-free moisturizer.
 See our oily skin routine guide.